Zzikson/homelab-pl/winserv2k19-ad-01/README.md

 **Konfiguracja serwera (Server Manager -> Flaga -> Promote this server to a domain controller):**
 - Deployment configuration
-    - *Add a domain controller to an existing domain*
+    - Add a domain controller to an existing domain
     - Domain: dziki.lab
 - Additional Options:
     - Relicate from AD-01.dziki.lab
--

-#### DNS

-Dodałem politykę rozwiązywania nazw w domyślnym obiekcie GPO:

-Computer Configuration -> Windows Settings -> Name Resolution:

-Suffix: dziki.lab

-[x] Enable DNSEC in this rule
-[x] Require DNS clients to check that name and address data has been validated

 **Źródła:**
 - zmiana strefy czasowej: https://youtu.be/ZQmkBY3SgK8